The Influenza Vaccine Formulation process:

 Influenza Vaccine Composition 2017 - Southern Hemisphere/Australia

 The formulation of influenza vaccines for use in Australia is determined each year by the Australian Influenza Vaccine Committee (AIVC) based on information and recommendations from the World Health Organization (WHO).
-A meeting of the AIVC was held on 8 October 2015 where the expert committee reviewed and evaluated data related to epidemiology, antigenic and genetic characteristics of recent influenza isolates circulating in Australia and the Southern Hemisphere, serological responses to 2014-2015 vaccines, and the availability of candidate vaccines viruses and reagents.
-The committee recommended that the TGA should adopt the September WHO recommendations; the trivalent influenza vaccine components for the Australian 2016 influenza season should contain the following:
+A meeting of the AIVC was held on 13 October 2016 where the expert committee reviewed and evaluated data related to epidemiology, antigenic and genetic characteristics of recent influenza isolates circulating in Australia and the Southern Hemisphere, serological responses to 2015-2016 vaccines, and the availability of candidate vaccines viruses and reagents.
+The committee recommended that the TGA should adopt the September 2016 WHO recommendations; the influenza vaccine components for the Australian 2017 influenza season should contain the following:

 The influenza vaccine for the Australian 2017 influenza season contains the following three virus strains: